johnhickok/CalStreetLookup/README.md

 # CalStreetLookup

 These tools extract a list of street names in California, spatially joined to ZIP Codes.
-If you need some training using PostGIS, take this <a href="http://workshops.boundlessgeo.com/postgis-intro/">online workshop</a>, provided by Boundless.
+If you need some training using PostGIS, start with the <a href="https://postgis.net/workshops/postgis-intro/" target="_blank">official postgis documentation</a>.
+Boundless no longer hosts free tutorials, but does offer <a href=https://learn.boundlessgeo.com/series/postgis" target="_blank">courses</a> for a fee.

 You will need some data:
 <ul>